hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - AnyConnect superior capabilities:
     - customization of access policies <span style="color: #bb6600;">based on user identity</span>
     - enable VPN access for individual users from their machines
+  - advantages of using Cisco Any connect over DMVPN
+    - allow customization of access policies based on <span style="color: #bb6600;">user identity</span>
+    - enable VPN <span style="color: #bb6600;">access for individual users</span> from their machines

 - FlexVPN